sdBrinkmann/HPFilter.jl/README.md

 =====================

-HPFilter.jl is a Julia module that implements the Hodrick-Prescott (HP) Filter as well as the boosted HP Filter based on based on Peter Phillips and Zhentao Shi (2019): "[Boosting the Hodrick-Prescott Filter](https://arxiv.org/abs/1905.00175)".
+HPFilter.jl is a Julia module that implements the Hodrick-Prescott (HP) Filter as well as the boosted HP Filter based on Peter Phillips and Zhentao Shi (2019): "[Boosting the Hodrick-Prescott Filter](https://arxiv.org/abs/1905.00175)".

 The original implementation in R by one of the coauthors can be found [here](https://github.com/zhentaoshi/Boosted_HP_filter).